Archie Comics: Katy Keene

 In August 2018, Aguirre-Sacasa revealed that another Riverdale spin-off was in development at The CW.
 He said that the series would be "very different from Riverdale" and that it would be produced "in [the 2018–19] development cycle."
 By January 2019, The CW issued a pilot order for the series stating that the plot will: "[follow] the lives and loves of four iconic Archie Comics characters — including fashion legend-to-be Katy Keene — as they chase their twenty-something dreams in New York City.
 This musical dramedy chronicles the origins and struggles of four aspiring artists trying to make it on Broadway, on the runway and in the recording studio."
 In February of the same year, it was announced that Ashleigh Murray, who portrays Josie McCoy in Riverdale, had been cast in a lead role for Katy Keene, leading to her exit from the former.
 By August 2019, Michael Grassi announced that there is a crossover between Riverdale and Katy Keene being developed.
 The crossover episode aired on February 5, 2020.

+Afterlife With Archie

+On August 20, 2025, Jeff Snider reports that a new live action series based on Afterlife With Archie is in development by Disney+.